Riccardinho22/big-data-computing/summaries/reccomendation-system/md/Reccomandation system.md

 Given the **item profiles**, the description of am item, we want to be able to create a **user profiles**, it says what the users likes.
 After do that we want combine **user profiles** with the item trough all catalog.

-- **item profiles**, for each item i create a profile, i.e. a set of featues, that's better rappresent the specific item, this is a f.e. taks.
+- **item profiles**, for each item i create a profile, i.e. a set of featues, <u>that better rappresent the specific item</u>, this is a f.e. taks, extract features from your items

   > Let's take an item as article, the possible profile could be an array of word for each article, and this array contains the a score for every word in the arrays.